 According to US News, the Rice University ranking is #15 in the nation.

-The Rice University ranking falls in the top 20 across various American university lists.
+The Rice University ranking falls high on a variety of ranking lists.
 From the Rice University ranking in the US to the Rice University world ranking, there’s no denying Rice’s prestige.
 But what exactly does the Rice ranking mean for applicants?
 Do strong Rice University ratings mean Rice is a good school for you?